 While our first trip out to Isle of Skye was an amazing day – made even more special with our furry friends.
 We just didn’t feel like we saw everything we wanted to.
 So, we decided to plan one more trip after our housesit ended, in hopes of better weather and more time to hike.

 We were already renting a car one way from Inverness to Edinburgh.
 Why not make a few-hour detour to taste that magic again?
 A decision we’ll be thankful we made for years to come.

-First up on our list was the iconic Eilean Donan Castle.
+First up on our list of things to do in Isle of Skye was the iconic Eilean Donan Castle.
 Since we couldn’t wander these historic halls with the pups on our first trip, we made sure to go inside for round two.

-We were there.
+We were there!!!
 I had the opportunity to experience this stunning landscape with the love of my life.
 And it filled our hearts with more joy than we ever thought possible.

-We strolled along with painfully big smiles and stopped to take photos every 3.5 seconds.
+We strolled along the Fairy Pools with painfully big smiles and stopped to take photos every 3.5 seconds.
 The spell had been cast.
 We stayed for hours longer than we needed to – until the sun was on the verge of setting.
 Because we just couldn’t let the feeling go.

 While we did take ALL the photos, we also made sure to stop often to just be present and take it all in.
 The air felt different.
 The cold mist that would usually make us uncomfortable, seemed to kiss our cheeks and add to the other-worldly atmosphere.
 I’ll never forget it.

 Other Things to Do in Isle of Skye